 - Vet warns dog owners over christmas dog treats

 - What human food can dogs eat?

 What is Christmas without the decorations to make your home truly sparkle?
-From artificial Christmas trees and tinsel to the plastic or glass decorations, all of these sadly pose a huge risk to both canines and felines alike.
+From artificial Christmas trees and tinsel to plastic or glass decorations, all of these sadly pose a huge risk to both canines and felines alike.
 For cats, they’re also super intriguing things to climb and play with.
 Check out this article for top tips on how to cat proof your christmas tree.

 Other things to keep away from your precious pets are decorative candles, potpourri, and wrapping paper, all of which can cause choking or intestinal blockages if eaten.

 - Hugo the dog sings White Christmas and delights the internet